Mazarrón

-Mazarrón is a municipality in the autonomous community and province of Murcia, southeastern Spain.
-The municipality has an area of 318.7 km2, and a population of 31,562 inhabitants in 2019.
-A military fort (named C1 or Castillitos-small castles) which was built between 1930 and 1936 during the reign of Alfonso XIII of Spain and the Second Spanish Republic exists as a tourist attraction on the old road between Mazarrón and Cartagena, and although it is accessible from the Bay of Mazarrón it is not in the municipality itself.
+Mazarrón is a municipality in Murcia, south-east Spain.
+It is on the coast of the Mediterranean Sea and has an area of 318.7 km2.
+It had a population of 31,562 in 2019.

-The Bay of Mazarrón is sheltered by the last foothills of the Sierra de la Almenara, a mining area since the Carthaginian era.
-Over 35 km of beaches, unspoiled coves and rocky sea beds.
-Due to the nature of the surrounding rocks, however, the beach at Bolnuevo is of coarse grit, as are most of the beaches along this part of the coast.
+The Bay of Mazarrón is sheltered by the foothills of the Sierra de la Almenara, a mining area since the Carthaginian era.
+The Bay has over 35 km of beaches, unspoiled coves and rocky sea beds.
+The beach at Bolnuevo is of coarse grit, as are most beaches along this part of the coast.

-The Torre de los Caballos on Los Caballos peak were built for the town's protection against pirates from the mid-16th to the early 18th centuries.
+A military fortification built in the 1930s is a tourist attraction, and is located on the old road between Mazarrón and Cartagena, just outside the municipality.

-The economic development of the early 20th century led to the construction of emblematic buildings in the style known as Murcian Modernism, including the Mazarrón Town Hall and the former Cultural Athenaeum.
+The 'Torre de los Caballos' tower was built to defend the town from pirate raids that occurred from the mid-16th to the early 18th centuries.

-The guns in Cartagena were built to defend the vital port of Cartagena in the 20th century, these guns alongside the fort and other coastal defences, stand 56 feet long, weighing a total of 88 tons each and being able to fire at a range of some 20 miles.
+The economic development of the early 20th century led to the construction of buildings in the style known as Murcian Modernism, including the Mazarrón Town Hall and the former Cultural Athenaeum.

 Geography - Physical & Human

 Physical geography

-Mazarrón is located in the South of Region of Murcia.
-This municipality borders Cartagena and Fuente Álamo at its east, Alhama de Murcia and Totana at its North and Lorca at its West.
-In addition, it adjoins the Mediterranean Sea at its south.
+Mazarrón is in the south of the Region of Murcia.
+It borders on Cartagena and Fuente Álamo to the east, Alhama de Murcia and Totana to the north.
+Lorca to the west and the Mediterranean Sea to the south.

 The main landform of the municipality is a mountain range named Sierra de Las Moreras, which is located in the west.
 In regards to waterbeds, there is not any river, but there are several arroyos (creeks) or ramblas and a remarkable one is Rambla de Las Moreras.
 There is also a group of three ponds named Lagunas de Las Moreras.